 By Tom Hoffarth

-1 A hot cup of coffee, and as many refills as you can spare.
-Same with sugar, please.
+= A hot cup of coffee, please.
+With as many refills as you can spare.
 To take the chill off the night before.

-3 Five quiet minutes a restroom.
+= Five quiet minutes in a restroom, if that’s possible.
 To get reorganized.

 Check, check and check.
-And to check to see if everything is OK.
+As well as another double check to see if everything else is OK.

 Ask someone wrestling with the realities of shelter and food insecurity who show up each Saturday morning at the St. Robert’s Center a simple inquiry, which is as much a conversation starter as a fact-finding mission: